Actindo-AG/Documentation/PIM/Troubleshooting/02_LimitedDecimalPlaces.md

 4. If necessary, click the *Precision* field and edit the number of decimals to the desired number.

 5. Click the [SAVE] button in the upper right corner to save any changes.
-  The changes are applied.
+  The changes have been applied.
 The *Edit Attribute* view is closed.

-6. Press **F5** to initialize the Core1 Platform.
+6. Press **F5** to initialize the *Core1 Platform*.

 7. Switch to the *LIST* tab: *PIM > Products > Tab LIST* .
-  The products list is displayed.
+  The product list is displayed.

   ![Products](../../Assets/Screenshots/PIM/Products/List/Products.png "[Products]")